-- Use appropriate accounting vocabulary to effectively communicate in the business environment at a better than 70% level of accuracy. - Apply proper accounting principles in the process of journalizing various accounting transactions at a better than 70% level of accuracy. - Use critical thinking to analyze accounting date or information in order to prepare financial statements or a report evaluating that information to a level of 70% accuracy.
+- Use appropriate accounting vocabulary to effectively communicate in the business environment. - Apply proper accounting principles in the process of journalizing various accounting transactions. - Use critical thinking to analyze accounting date or information in order to prepare financial statements or a report evaluating that information.

-ACCOUNTING (MAJOR #R.2010.AS) ASSOCIATE IN SCIENCE DEGREE
+ACCOUNTING (MAJOR #M.2010.AS) ASSOCIATE IN SCIENCE DEGREE